programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

         afile.close() # close the file when you're done
 ```

+### Building your model's vocabulary

 When we use textual data to train a model, the model builds what is called a "vocabulary."
-The vocabulary is all of the words that the model has been introduced to in the training process.
+The vocabulary is all of the words that the model has processed during training.
 This means that the model only knows about words that you have shown it.
 If your data includes misspellings or inconsistencies in capitalization, the model won't understand that these are mistakes.
 Think of the model as having complete trust in you—if you give it a bunch of words that are misspelled, the model will trust that you know what you're doing and understand those misspelled words to be "correct."
 These errors will then make asking the model questions about its vocabulary difficult; if a word is misspelled six different ways, the model has less data about how each spelling is used, and any query you make will only account for the spelling you use for the query.

 It might seem that more regularization is always better, but that’s not necessarily the case.
 Decisions about regularization should take into account how spelling variations are operating in the input corpus, and should consider where original spellings and word usages might have implications for the interpretations that can be drawn from models trained on a corpus.
 For example, a collection might contain deliberate archaisms that are connected with poetic voice, which would be flattened in the regularized text.

-Nevertheless, regularization is worth considering, particularly for projects invested in exploring language usage over time: it might not be important whether the spelling is queen, quean, or queene, for a project studying discourse around queenship within a broad chronological frame.
+Nevertheless, regularization is worth considering, particularly for research projects invested in exploring language usage over time: it might not be important whether the spelling is queen, quean, or queene, for a project studying discourse around queenship within a broad chronological frame.
 Some researchers, for example Cordell (2017) and Rawson and Muñoz (2019) advocate for more embracing of noise, emphasizing that textual noise can also be useful for some research.
-For this reason, "the cleaner the better" isn't necessarily the best approach depending on the types of questions you are asking of your data.
+For this reason, "the cleaner the better" isn't necessarily the best approach to word embeddings, depending on the types of questions you are asking of your data.

-Regardless of how a project approaches more extensive regularizations, it is generally useful to lowercase all of the words in the input corpus and remove most punctuation.
-Projects can also make decisions about how to handle cases such as contractions, which might be treated as either one word or two, as well as commonly occurring word-pairings, such as olive oil, which can be tokenized so that the model will treat them as a single item.
-The code we include in this tutorial for cleaning text is a reasonable general-purpose starting point for cleaning English-language texts.
+Regardless of you approach more extensive regularizations, it is generally useful to lowercase all of the words in the input corpus and remove most punctuation.
+You can also make decisions about how to handle cases such as contractions, which might be treated as either one word or two, as well as commonly occurring word-pairings, such as olive oil, which can be tokenized so that the model will treat the two words as a single object or token.

+Different tokenization modules will have different options for handling contractions, so you can choose a package or module that will allow you to preprocess your texts with whatever forms of tokenization best matches your corpus and research needs.
+For more on tokenizing text with Python, see [this Programming Historian tutorial](https://programminghistorian.org/en/lessons/normalizing-data).

+### Code for cleaning the corpus
+The code we include in this lesson for cleaning text is a reasonable general-purpose starting point for cleaning English-language texts.
 By default, this code will remove punctuation using the `string.punctuation` pre-initialized string that comes with Python3 and regular expressions.
 In Python3, `string.punctuation` is equal to the following punctuation marks: ```!"#$%&'()*+, -./:;<=>?@[\]^_`{|}~.``` If you wanted to retain apostrophes, for example, you could replace `string.punctuation` in the code with a different string of punctuation marks which does not include apostrophes.

-Different tokenization modules will have different options for handling contractions, so you can choose a package or module that will allow you to preprocess your texts with whatever forms of tokenization best matches your corpus and research needs.
-(For more on tokenizing text with Python, see [this Programming Historian tutorial](https://programminghistorian.org/en/lessons/normalizing-data).)

 In the code below, the function `clean_text()` uses regular expressions to "clean" our textual data.
 All this means is that the code is standardizing the format of the text (lower-casing, for example) and removing punctuation that may get in the way of the model's textual understanding.
 This process helps the model understand, for example, that "apple" and "Apple" are the same word.
 We also remove numbers from our textual data since we're only interested in words here.
 We end the function by checking that our cleaned data hasn't had any words removed that we actually need.
 We do this by making sure that the set of un-cleaned text data is the same length as the cleaned version.

 ```
 def clean_text(text):
     # Cleans the given text using regular expressions to split and lower-cased versions to create
     # a list of tokens for each text.
     # The function accepts a list of texts and returns a list of lists of tokens

     # lower case
     tokens = text.split()